-James Blunt Gets Naked To Promote His New Album Sending Fans Into A Frenzy Over Huge Reveal
+James Blunt Gets Naked To Promote His New Album, Sending Fans Into A Frenzy Over Huge Reveal

 — James Blunt (@JamesBlunt) January 23, 2017

 In his second video, the 42-year-old is dressed in a multi-colored robe which he lets drape to the floor.
 The camera then pans out from Blunts naked body, only to reveal once again, an enlarged version of his new album’s cover, more than covering up the necessaries.
 James posted the clip on Twitter with the caption, “Check out my 12 inch.”
-And it seems that his fans were more excited about the naked videos that his huge announcement.
+And it seems that his fans were more excited about the naked videos than his huge announcement.

 Check out my 12 inch… pic.twitter.com/AdrBHRI5X5